 Quality Suites Kaikoura offers beautifully apportioned accommodation within Kaikoura.
 With many of Kaikoura’s activities located just minutes from the complex itself, this is a fantastic economy option in Kaikoura.Heading north from Kaikoura, the road hugs the shore for approximately 50 kilometres and offers many opportunities to view the native wildlife such as seabirds and New Zealand fur seals.
 One of the best seal watching locations is Ohau Point (25km north of Kaikoura), where you can observe the adults on the shoreline and the pups frolicking in the waterfall, just a short walk from the road (signposted).
 As you drive you will have turquoise waters of the South Pacific Ocean to your east and to the west the towering Kaikoura Ranges.
 Crossing the dry hills of the Marlborough ranges you head towards Marlborough, New Zealand's largest wine producing region.
 Blenheim sits right at the heart of Marlborough and is ideally located to enjoy an afternoon sampling the local produce.
 A great way to do this is to take a guided wine tour with Sounds Connection Wine Tours.

 An afternoon among the vines!
 Be immersed in the Marlborough wine country with the Sounds Connection half day wine tour.
-You'll be collected from your...
+Get collected from your accom...

 Read moreAn afternoon among the vines!
 Be immersed in the Marlborough wine country with the Sounds Connection half day wine tour.
-You'll be collected from your accommodation and taken through three or four hand-picked wineries to taste the award-winning produce this region is known for.
-You'll also hear about the history of winemaking in Marlborough as well as learning the unique processes each winery goes through.
-A lunch stop is not included in this tour so we do advise you have something to eat prior to this activity.
+Get collected from your accommodation and taken through three or four hand-picked wineries to taste the award-winning produce this region is known for.
+Hear about the history of winemaking in Marlborough as well as learning the unique processes each winery goes through.

 HideYour accommodation: Blenheim Palms Motel